-The interchange of Trafalgar Road and the QEW and the Oakville Station are major entry points to the Town and distinguish Midtown Oakville as a strategic location to accommodate both population and employment growth.
+The interchange of Trafalgar Road and the QEW and the Oakville GO and VIA stations are major entry points to the Town and distinguish Midtown Oakville as a strategic location to accommodate both population and employment growth.
 Additionally, this area has unique Indigenous, railway and industrial history that have contributed to the growth of Oakville.